nathangeffen/faststi/docs/intro.rst

 Introduction
 ############

-FastSTI is a framework for agent-based models of large simulations of sexually transmitted infection epidemics.
-It is designed to handle up to tens of millions of agents on standard consumer hardware, like your laptop or, or a high performance computer.
+FastSTI is a framework for implementing agent-based models of sexually transmitted infection epidemics.
+It is designed to handle up to tens of millions of agents on a mid-range laptop.
+On a high performance computer it can run dozens of large simulations or thousands of small ones in parallel.

-It runs simulations in parallel.
 The output of the simulations is written to CSV files, which can be further processed in scripting languages like Python or R.

 You can do sophisticated simulations without making any modifications to the code.
 But if you do wish to extend the framework, it is written in C. The